1. Basic information on the Group

-The object of the company is, first and foremost, to manage and participate in companies which are active in the provision of services in the areas of transport and logistics, particularly in the economic sectors of sea transport and hinterland traffic, as well as in the acquisition, maintenance, sale, lease, management and development of real estate, particularly real estate in Hamburg’s historical Speicherstadt warehouse district and its fish market.
-In order to support the core area of business described, the company is also authorised to offer and perform services, and develop and manufacture products, systems, installations and solutions (including software), as well as the associated applications, both in this area of business as well as in the additive manufacturing business and information technology as well as related fields.
-The company is also authorised to carry out all auxiliary transactions and ancillary business related to the object of the company.
+The object of the company is, first and foremost, to manage and participate in companies which are active in the provision of services in the areas of transport and logistics, particularly in the economic sectors of sea transport and hinterland traffic, as well as in the acquisition, maintenance, sale, lease, management and development of real estate, and particularly real estate in Hamburg’s historical Speicherstadt warehouse district and its fishmarket.
+In order to support the core area of business described, the company is also authorised to offer and perform services, and to develop and manufacture products, systems, installations and solutions (including software), as well as associated applications, both in this area of business and in the additive manufacturing business and information technology as well as related fields.
+Moreover, the company is authorised to carry out all auxiliary transactions and ancillary business related to the object of the company.

 Since 1 January 2007, the Group has consisted of the Port Logistics subgroup (A division) and the Real Estate subgroup (S division).
 The part of the Group that deals with the property in Hamburg’s Speicherstadt historical warehouse district and Fischmarkt Hamburg-Altona GmbH is allocated to the Real Estate subgroup (S division).
 All other parts of the company are allocated together to the Port Logistics subgroup (A division).
 Individual financial statements are prepared for each division to determine the shareholders’ dividend entitlements; these, in line with the company’s articles of association, form part of the Notes to the Annual Financial Statements of the parent company.